gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/open-taxonomy.rst

-When instantiating the model hub, global contexts are added using the name of the context without the word 'Context' and converted to 'snake_case' (the name of the context split before every capital letter and joining them with `_`).
-I.e. 'HttpContext' becomes 'http' and 'InputValueContext' becomes 'input_value' when added as `global_context`:
+When instantiating the model hub, global contexts are added using the name of the context without the word 'Context' and converted to 'snake_case' (the name of the context split before every capital letter and joined with an underscore), i.e. 'HttpContext' becomes 'http' and 'InputValueContext' becomes 'input_value' when added to `global_contexts`:

 .. code-block:: python